-(1) The project meets the criteria for any of the housing types described in Section 10325(g) of the CTCACCTCAC regulations.
-Points will be awarded only in one housing type (2) The project meets the requirements of subdivision (c) of this section or is a New Construction Project that obtained all land use approvals prior to January 1, 2022.
+(1) The project meets the criteria for any of the housing types described in Section 10325(g) of the CTCAC regulations.
+Points will be awarded only in one housing type

+(2) The project meets the requirements of subdivision (c) of this section or is a New Construction Project that obtained all land use approvals prior to January 1, 2022.

 (h) Leveraged Soft Resources (8 points maximum).
-A project shall receive 1 point for each full percent that leveraged soft resources defraying residential costs represent as a percentage of total residential project development costs, except that a New Construction Project that receives points as a Large Family, or Special Needs project pursuant to the conditions specified in Section 5230(j)(1)(A) and is located in a High or Highest Resource Area as specified on the CTCACCTCAC/HCD Opportunity Area Map shall receive 2 points for each full percent of leveraged soft resources.
-For purposes of this subdivision, leveraged soft resources shall have the same meaning as in Section 10325(c)(9) of the CTCACCTCAC regulations.
+A project shall receive 1 point for each full percent that leveraged soft resources defraying residential costs represent as a percentage of total residential project development costs, except that a New Construction Project that receives points as a Large Family, or Special Needs project pursuant to the conditions specified in Section 5230(j)(1)(A) and is located in a High or Highest Resource Area as specified on the CTCAC/HCD Opportunity Area Map shall receive 2 points for each full percent of leveraged soft resources.
+For purposes of this subdivision, leveraged soft resources shall have the same meaning as in Section 10325(c)(9) of the CTCAC regulations.

 (i) Readiness to Proceed (10 points maximum).
-A project shall receive the number of points for which it is eligible pursuant to Section 10325(c)(7) of the CTCACCTCAC regulations, except that the applicant shall commit to commence construction within 180 days of the bond allocation.
-Projects that receive the maximum number of points pursuant to this subdivision shall submit within that time period, evidence that meets the requirements of Section 10325(c)(7) of the CTCACCTCAC regulations.
+A project shall receive the number of points for which it is eligible pursuant to Section 10325(c)(7) of the CTCAC regulations, except that the applicant shall commit to commence construction within 180 days of the bond allocation.
+Projects that receive the maximum number of points pursuant to this subdivision shall submit within that time period, evidence of the issuance of building permits (a grading permit does not suffice to meet this requirement except that in the event that the city or county as a rule does not issue building permits prior to the completion of grading, a grading permit shall suffice; if the project is a design-build project in which the city or county does not issue building permits until designs are fully complete, the city or county shall have approved construction to begin), or the applicable tribal documents, and notice to proceed delivered to the contractor that meets the requirements of Section 10325(c)(7) of the CTCAC regulations.
 Failure to meet the 180-day due date shall result in rescission of the bond allocation or negative points.